Jogeshwari–Vikhroli Link Road: Mumbai Metro Pink Line

 As part of the Mumbai Metro master plan, Line 6 (Pink Line) is being constructed on the road from Swami Samarth Nagar in Lokhandwala Complex, Andheri, to Kanjurmarg, between the west and east of Mumbai.
 It will also have seven interchanges, of which two will be with the Western and Central lines of the Mumbai Suburban Railway, and five with the Yellow, Red, Aqua, Green and Magenta Lines of Mumbai Metro.
-The Pink Line of Mumbai Metro will have the following stations along the Jogeshwari - Vikhroli Link Road- JVLR Junction (Interchange with the existing Red Line), Shyam Nagar, Mahakali Caves, SEEPZ Village (Interchange with the under-construction Aqua Line), SakiVihar Road, Rambaug (Powai), Powai Lake, IIT Powai, Kanjurmarg West (Interchange with the under-construction Green Line) and Vikhroli EEH (Interchange with the proposed Purple Line).
+The Pink Line of Mumbai Metro will have the following stations along the Jogeshwari - Vikhroli Link Road- JVLR Junction (Interchange with the existing Red Line), Shyam Nagar, Mahakali Caves, SEEPZ Village, SakiVihar Road, Rambaug (Powai), Powai Lake, IIT Powai, Kanjurmarg West (Interchange with the under-construction Green Line) and Vikhroli EEH (Interchange with the proposed Magenta Line).
 The Pink Line is slated for completion in late 2023 or early 2024.
 However the carshed for the same has not been notified yet.